 Beautiful, mouthwatering and easy, what could be better when it comes to preparing homemade carrot cake? 😉

-Here’s a little sneak peak at my recipe for carrot cake loaf (or just jump to the full recipe):
+Here's a little sneak peek at my recipe for carrot cake loaf (or just jump to the full recipe):

 - I always like to start by whisking together my dry ingredients in a large bowl, and then set those aside.